Antipurity/conceptual/README.md

 # Integers and numbers

 	//BARRIER (More must be faced to unlock this.
 Extensible optimization/directed-changing/reinforcement, including equivalent search.
 Even functions/acts/equality are not usable right now, and therefore in-code precise definitions could not be given.)

+		//It requires analysis of convergence of approximation algorithms.

 It is common in languages to assume a certain set of numerical operations is available; this black box is then allowed to fester, into undiagnosable problems.
 But what if there is no arithmetic unit in implementation?
 What if there are only a bunch of electric NAND gates and an ability to create/destroy their circuits?
 What if there are only a bunch of neurons and an ability to reinforce correct randomly-found paths?
 What if non-standard precision is required or allowed?